gast777/Zendure-zenSDK-proxy/README.md

 To be able to switch the off-grid sockets of the multiple Zendures On/Off directly from Home Assistant, follow these instructions:

-1) Place the file zendure_proxy_optional_controls_en.yaml in your packages directory in Home Assistant.
+1) Place the file zendure_proxy_optional_controls_en.yaml in your packages directory in Home Assistant. <br/><br/>Note: In case you use the Dutch language version, use the file zendure_proxy_optional_controls_nl.yaml instead.

 2) Restart Home Assistant.